1. Network connectivity in ADHD¶

 DMN can be deactivated tonically and phasically.

-- The DMN is not a single anatomical structure, but includes connections between different areas, including
+- The DMN is not a single anatomical structure, but comprises connections between different areas, including

 -